Armando Rodriguez, WWII vet who served 4 US presidents, dies

 #ReadLocal

+After the Japanese bombed Pearl Harbor in 1941, some of his Mexican immigrant friends fled to Mexico to avoid military service.
+Rodriguez, however, joined the U.S. Army.
+"It was not a difficult choice," Rodriguez told the Voces Oral History Project at the University of Texas in August 2000.

+Following the war, Rodriguez graduated from San Diego State University and worked as a teacher and joined the Mexican-American civil rights movement after witnessing his fellow Latino veterans being denied house and facing discrimination.

-He led Southern California's Viva Kennedy campaign — the effort to increase Latino voter support for John F. Kennedy in 1960.
+He led Southern California's Viva Kennedy campaign, the effort to increase Latino voter support for John F. Kennedy's presidential run in 1960.
+Rodriguez founded a chapter of the veterans' American GI Forum civil rights group in San Diego as a junior high school teacher.

-Rodriguez later held a number of positions under presidents Lyndon Johnson, Richard Nixon, Jimmy Carter and Ronald Reagan.
+President Lyndon Johnson appointed him chief of the U.S. Department of Health, Education and Welfare's Office of Spanish Speaking American Affairs.
+President Richard Nixon later named him assistant commissioner of education in the Office of Regional Office Coordination.

+Rodriguez returned to California to become the first Latino president of East L.A.
+College.
+In 1978, President Jimmy Carter appointed him to serve on the Equal Employment Opportunity Commission.
+Rodriguez continued to serve on the commission under President Ronald Reagan until stepping down in 1983.

 Comments